ankitsultana/blog/_posts/2016-08-04-beginning-competitive-programming.markdown

 I wouldn't recommend spending more than 40-60 minutes on a problem.

 Also start Codechef's long contests.
 The first 2/3 problems are generally easy enough that a beginner can solve them.
-You can also try upsolving the problems that you were not able to solve during the contest (Solving a problem after the contest has ended, either by referring the editorial or otherwise).
+You can also try upsolving (solving a problem after the contest has ended, either by referring the editorial or otherwise) the problems that you were not able to solve during the contest.

 Also get familiar with C++'s [map](http://www.cplusplus.com/reference/map/map/map/), [set](http://www.cplusplus.com/reference/set/set/set/) and [vector](http://www.cplusplus.com/reference/vector/vector/vector/).